Skip to main content

 You may possibly find more AM4 Mini-ITX boards here: https://pcpartpicker.com/products/motherboard/#f=8

-Note: Some of these motherboards are also ECC memory compatible (but usually not certified as such, and often only support single-bit error recovery).
+Note: Some of these motherboards are compatible with ECC memory.
+However, they also require an ECC-compatible Ryzen CPU, and they are usually not certified as such.
+They often only support single-bit error recovery.

-Note: The X470 is very similar as is the X570 but with a larger heatsink
+as is the X570, but with a larger heatsink.

 AMD's Ryzen 3000 series AM4 new X570 Chipset in a Mini-ITX (Thick)